Open-Future-Belgium/Zabbix-Server-Ansible/README.md

 Requirements
 ------------

-Everything will be installed automatic but at the moment the installation script only works on Redhat 6.x or Centos 6.x
+At this moment the script only works on Redhat 6.x or Centos 6.x The zabbix-server script will install the Zabbix Server package from the zabbix repository with a PostgreSQL database and a Apache webserver.

 Role Variables
 --------------